-Here are the top twelve books I recommend, when you are first divorced.
-Click on any of the books below to go to Amazon and learn more.
+Here are the top twelve books I recommend, when your breakup is fresh and you are starting your journey as a single mom.
+Click on any of the books below to go to learn more. about the book.

 The First Book to Read When You Separate